Best Wilson Golf Balls In 2025 (I’ve Tested Every One)

 How We Test Golf Balls

 Some people also compare them with a simulator.
 It’ll be way more helpful because you’ll see the numbers, but it doesn’t always translate to the course.
-I wanted to play a few holes which each ball to see if there really was a noticeable difference.
-Here are the results.
+I wanted to play a few holes with each ball to see if there really was a noticeable difference.
+Here are the results:

 Hole #1 (par 3)